ModalityDance/AR-Omni/README.md

 #### AR-Omni-Chat (Interleaved Any-to-Any Conversation) <span id="inference-chat"></span>
 > [!NOTE]
 > In AR-Omni-v0.1, no real speech recordings were included in training.
 We recommend testing with clean, clear speech.
-We provide `speech2tokens.py`, a CosyVoice-based TTS input script for quick use and as a reference for development.
+We provide `speech2tokens.py`, a CosyVoice-based TTS input script for quick use and as a development reference.
 We will open-source the next version as soon as possible.
 The next release is optimized for real-world speech scenarios.

 `inference_chat.py` runs dialog(s) described in a JSON/JSONL file and saves decoded text / images / speech generation.
 It supports: